Tonsillitis is inflammation (swelling) of the tonsils.

 Some people who have repeated infections may need surgery to remove the tonsils (tonsillectomy).

-Tonsillitis symptoms due to strep usually get better about 2 or 3 days after you start the antibiotics.
+Tonsillitis symptoms due to strep will often get better within 2 or 3 days after you start the antibiotics.

 Call your health care provider if there is: